-42. The table below summarizes the structure of this analysis as suggested above.
+43. The table below summarizes the structure of this analysis as suggested above.
 This methodical approach has been adopted to facilitate the preparation and reading of this analysis.
 However, in practice, the issues rarely arise in such a disaggregated and "neat" way.
 It may also be considered how extensively communities do or are able to take advantage of individual options that may exist within current IP systems.
-Furthermore, TCEs are often closely bound up with forms of TK (see WIPO/GRTKF/IC/13/5(b)).
+Furthermore, TCEs are often closely bound up with forms of TK (see WIPO/GRTKF/IC/37/6)).
 The approach taken is, therefore, somewhat artificial when measured against what does or may happen in practice.
-However, it is suggested that a methodical and structured approach may facilitate the discussions of the IGC.
+However, it is suggested that such a methodical and structured approach may facilitate the discussions of the IGC.

-TCE subject matter: Desired protection: Perceived shortcomings: (i) literary and artistic productions such as traditional music and (i) protection of TCEs against unauthorized use (i) the originality requirement visual art (ii) prevention of insulting, derogatory and/or (ii) ownership (ii) performances of TCEs culturally and spiritually offensive uses of TCEs (iii) fixation (iii) designs (iii) prevention of false and (iv) term (iv) secret TCEs (333) misleading claims to authenticity and origin (vi) formalities (v) indigenous and traditional names, words and symbols (iv) the failure to acknowledge source (vii) exceptions and limitations and symbols when TCEs are used (vii) defensive protection (v) defensive protection of TCEs (vi) unauthorized disclosure of confidential or secret TCEs
+TCE subject matter: Desired protection: Perceived shortcomings: visual art (ii) performances of TCEs (iii) designs (iv) secret TCEs (v) indigenous and traditional names, (i) protection of TCEs against unauthorized use (ii) prevention of insulting, derogatory and/or culturally and spiritually offensive uses of TCEs (iii) prevention of false and misleading claims to authenticity and origin (iv) the failure to acknowledge source when TCEs are used (v) defensive protection of TCEs (vi) unauthorized disclosure of confidential or secret TCEs (i) the originality requirement (ii) ownership (iii) fixation (iv) term (vi) formalities (vii) exceptions and limitations (vii) defensive protection